 The Centre for the Comparative Study of Civil War brings together interdisciplinary expertise on civil war and hosts the Civil War Paths project.

-We will conduct coordinated fieldwork in Eastern Europe, Latin America, the Middle East, Southeast
+We are conducting coordinated fieldwork in Latin America, the Middle East, Southeast

 Asia and Sub-Saharan Africa to generate new systematic qualitative data, including in-depth